javainternational53/MyWorkspace/README.md

-MyWorkspace Application
+MyWorkspace Application 2018 Edition

-Currency Exchange with fixer.io and Simple Calculator
+Currency Exchange with fixer.io and Simple Calculator just for fun.

-This is not a maven Project.
+Please note that this is  not a maven Project.

-You need this Jar files :
+You need these Jar files:

 hamcrest-core-1.3,
 jfoenix,